Geovation/geovation.github.io/_posts/2018-12-12-qgis-processing-modeler.md

 Data type  | Source |  Weblink
 --|---|--
 Population data  | Facebook Open Population Dataset  | [Data Download](http://www.ciesin.columbia.edu/repository/hrsl/hrsl_tza_v1.zip) ([Facebook Blog Post about Open Population Datasets](https://code.fb.com/connectivity/open-population-datasets-and-open-challenges/) )
 Administrative boundaries: Regions of Tanzania  |  OpenStreetMap level 4 administrative boundaries, extracted using the Overpass API.
-Saved as GeoJSON   |  [Permalink to Overpass Turbo query](http://overpass-turbo.eu/s/Eue)
+Saved as GeoJSON   |  [Permalink to Overpass Turbo query](http://overpass-turbo.eu/s/Eue) - Click on _Run_, click _continue anyway_ when a warning comes up, then click _Export_ once processing has finished and _Download as GeoJSON_

-You can load these two datasets into QGIS to inspect them.
+The following steps will explain how to load the data sets into QGIS.

 ## Administrative areas

+Grab the GeoJSON you have downloaded from the Overpass API and drag it into QGIS.
+Alternatively you can add it through the menu via _Layer_ - _Add layer_ - _Vector Layer_.

 ![administrative areas inspected in QGIS](../assets/images/qgis-processing-modeler/qgis-admin-zones.png)

-There will be two layers in the boundaries geojson, one with points, one with polygons.
-We will have export the polygon to a new layer by _right-clicking on the layer_ and then _Export_ > _Save Feature as_.
+There will be two layers in the boundaries GeoJSON, one with points, one with polygons.
+We will have to export the polygon to a new layer by _right-clicking on the layer_ and then _Export_ > _Save Feature as_.
 You can pick a format of your choice and make sure to leave _Add save file to map_ checked.
+Also make sure to name the exported file to something meaningful, like _admin_zones_

 ![exporting features as file](../assets/images/qgis-processing-modeler/admin-zone-export.png)